Payment Webhooks

 https://api.test.devs.beadpay.io

-Point sandbox terminals at your test webhook URL.
+Point sandbox terminals at your dev webhook endpoint.

 Next steps